Westchester–Putnam Council: Order of the Arrow

-Westchester–Putnam Council is also home to the Ktemaque Lodge of the Order of the Arrow.
+Westchester–Putnam Council was also home to the Ktemaque Lodge of the Order of the Arrow.

-One of the oldest OA lodges in the organization, it can trace its roots to Chappegat Lodge formed in 1923.
+One of the oldest OA lodges in the organization, it trace dits roots to Chappegat Lodge formed in 1923.
 Chappegat was originally chartered to the Siwanoy Council.
 In 1957, Chappegat merged with Hanigus (formed in 1930 and chartered to the Bronx Valley Council) to form Mide.
 The merged lodge was chartered to the Hutchinson River Council.

 Up north, Wiccopee was formed in 1936 and chartered to Hendrick Hudson Council.
 This lodge disbanded in 1947 and reformed in 1948 as Great Horned Owl.
 In 1943, Wakoda was formed and chartered to the Fennimore Cooper Council.
 Great Horned Owl 86 was merged into Wakoda in 1951.
 Back south, Kitchawonk 32 was formed in 1927 and chartered to Yonkers Council.
 The lodge rechartered in 1947 as Tahawus 32.
 In 1955, Tahawus was merged into Wakoda Lodge and became Horicon 247, chartered with Washington Irving Council.

 In 1973, Horicon was merged into Mide 15 to become Ktemaque, chartered with the newly formed Westchester–Putnam Council.
 Ktemaque is a Delaware Indian word meaning "from the land of the beaver," harkening back to the original totem of Chappegat Lodge.
-Order of the Arrow is very active in the region, helping to organize Eager Beaver weekends to help maintain the council's Scout camps and facilities.
+Order of the Arrow was very active in the region, helping to organize Eager Beaver weekends to help maintain the council's Scout camps and facilities.